January 25, 2013

 A fast moving frontal system

-coupled with strong cold high pressure anchored over northern New England
+coupled with strong cold high pressure anchored over northern New England combined

-event with nearly four-tenths of an inch of precipitation across northern
+with nearly four-tenths of an inch of precipitation across northern

 portions to around two-tenths of an inch across southern areas.
 Severe